ghosty2004/wasm4rage-server/README.md

 #### Todo
 - bind all methods from ragemp (embedded nodejs) to rust

-##### You are probable asking why I started this proiect, so the first reason is that I'm currently learning rust, so this is my first project.
+##### You are probable asking why I started this proiect, so the first reason is that I'm currently learning rust.
 The second one is that you can write your ragemp gamemode in rust or only a part of your gamemode.